wmglab-duke/ascent/docs/source/JSON/JSON_overview.md

 its contents.
 For a detailed description of each JSON file (i.e., which parameters are required or optional, known value data types, and known values), see [S8 Text](S8-JSON-file-parameter-guide).
 Though JSON does not allow comments, users may want to add notes to a JSON file (e.g., to remember what a ***Sample***,
 ***Model***, or ***Sim*** file was used to accomplish).
-The user can simply add a key to the JSON file that is not in use (e.g., “notes”) and provide a value (`String`) with a message.
+The user can simply add a key to the JSON file that is not in use (e.g., "notes") and provide a value (`String`) with a message.

 ##  User configuration files